 - 1.7 The first Site Allocations Plan was adopted by the Council on 22nd February 2017 and looks ahead to 2031.
-It forms part of the statutory development plan with the Core Strategy and Policies Development Plan Document and, therefore, it carries significant weight in the determination of planning applications via the Planning and Compulsory Purchase Act section 38(6): - "... for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the (development) plan unless material considerations indicate otherwise." - 1.8 Both of the plans are now under review.
-This document is an informal draft published for consultation, setting out the Council's Preferred Options in respect of site policies and proposals, looking ahead to 2036.
-The production of the Site Allocations Plan will follow a five stage process as set out below: - Stage 1: Notification of the intention to prepare a plan, inviting representations on its content and considering the representations made (regulation 18) this is the current stage of preparation reached, having undertaken Issues and Options consultation in 2017 and moving on to Preferred Options in the form of a draft revised plan now; - Stage 2: Publication of the plan, inviting representations in relation to its soundness, and considering the representations made (regulations 19-20) this is expected to take place in Summer 2019; - Stage 3: Submission of the plan and representations to the Secretary of State (regulation 22) this is expected to take place in early 2020; - Stage 4: Independent examination of the plan and publication of the Inspector's recommendations (regulations 23-25) this is expected to take place in spring 2020; and - Stage 5: Adoption of the plan by the Council (regulation 26) expected in autumn 2020. - 1.9 A summary of the tests of soundness is contained at Appendix 1 and a list of all the policies contained in this plan at Appendix 2. - 1.10 The revised Local Development Scheme (expected February 2019) provides more details on the various stages and the process involved in producing documents.
+It forms part of the statutory development plan with the Core Strategy and Policies Development Plan Document-and, together they form the Ipswich Local Plan. ‡Therefore, it carries significant weight in the determination of planning applications via the Planning and Compulsory Purchase Act section 38(6): - "... for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the (development) plan unless material considerations indicate otherwise." - 1.8 Both of the plans are now under review.
+This document is an <a href="informal-form - Stage 1: Notification of the intention to prepare a plan, inviting representations on its content and considering the representations made (regulation 18)1 this is the current stage of preparation reached, havingwas undertaken through Issues and Options consultation in 2017 and moving on to Preferred Options consultation in Spring 2019 in the form of a draft revised plan now; - Stage 2: Publication of the plan, inviting representations in relation to its soundness, and considering the representations made (regulations 19-20) this is expected to take place in Summer 2019the current stage of plan preparation; - Stage 3: Submission of the plan and representations to the Secretary of State (regulation 22) this is expected to take place in early-Spring 2020; - Stage 4: Independent examination of the plan and publication of the Inspector's recommendations (regulations 23-25) this is expected to take place in springSummer 2020; and - Stage 5: Adoption of the plan by the Council (regulation 26) expected in autumn 2020early 2021. - 1.9 A summary of the tests of soundness is contained at Appendix 1 and a list of all the policies contained in this plan at Appendix 2.

-Town & Country Planning (Local Planning) (England) Regulations 2012
+1 Town & Country Planning (Local Planning) (England) Regulations 2012